bw11061122/NST_SysBio_PartIII_CH/figure 3/README.txt

 ##### PACKAGE VERSIONS / SOFTWARE

-In this folder, I included the pdf version of the schematic used in figure 3
+In this folder, I included the pdf version of the schematic used in figure 3 (there is no code associated with this figure)